CERTCC/Vultron/docs/howto/index.md

 - A few thoughts on the [Embargo Management Process](em_icalendar.md) and how it might be implemented using the `iCalendar` protocol.
 - [General notes](general_implementation.md) on future implementations.

-!!! tip "Vultron is an interoperability protocol"

-    The protocol and data structures outlined in this report are intended to facilitate interoperability among individual organizations' workflow management systems.
-    As such, they are focused on the exchange of information and data necessary for the MPCVD process to function and will not likely be sufficient to fully address any individual organization's vulnerability response process.

 Over time, we plan to expand this section of the documentation to include:

 - Basic data model examples